Easy Chocolate Cake

 There are already a lot of doctored up cake recipes out there that use those things.
 Plus, a common thing I saw people asking was “What can I use in place of the pudding/coffee?”
 So we’re bringing you a recipe that doesn’t use those items.

-So that was the goal, doctored up chocolate cake without pudding or coffee.
-To make doctored up chocolate cake you need to start with a high quality box of cake mix.
+To make a doctored up chocolate cake you need to start with a high quality box of cake mix.

-For a step-by-step of how to make this doctored up chocolate cake recipe, watch this short video:
+For a step-by-step of how to make this easy chocolate cake recipe, watch this short video:

 - 1 & 1/2 cups buttermilk